 Thankfully, several years into my not-a-career career, God crossed my path with that of a Christian co-worker who saw my abilities and interests as a relational asset, not a risk.
 Still, two years into our marriage, when our first daughter arrived, I submitted my resignation and became a stay at home mother without regret.
-I had joined the elevated ranks of Christian women could quantify the cost of their sacrifice to stay home with their children in six figure salaries and lost professional opportunity.
-Any loss to my company or industry in terms of my work, or my influence in it as a Christian woman, never crossed my mind.
+I had joined the elevated ranks of Christian women who could quantify the cost of their sacrifice to stay home with their children in six-figure salaries and lost opportunity for advancement.
+It never crossed my mind that my workplace might lose anything with one less Christian woman in it.

 Complementarian Christian logic would argue that civic institutions that are so notably uneven are as they should be.
 When men lead the way inside them, and woman work outside them by shoring up the home and family, everybody flourishes.
 But events over the last several years, and this year in particular, suggest otherwise, e.g.:

-- The criminal enablement and coverup of serial child abuse at Penn State;
+- The criminal enablement and coverup of serial child abuse at Penn State (edited 2018 – and MSU);

 - The suppression of sexual assault reports by city and campus police at Baylor University;